 Food Diary Worksheet

-People can develop unhealthy eating habits for a number of reasons.
-Some people use food as a reward, punishment or comfort, while others do not prioritize eating in times of stress.
+People can develop unhealthy eating habits for different reasons.
+Some people use food as a reward, punishment, or comfort.
+Others may struggle with maintaining their appetite or overeat when feeling stressed.
 Establishing and maintaining a healthy diet is a critical part of mental health.
-Without a healthy body a person cannot maintain a healthy mind.
+Without a healthy body, a client in therapy will struggle to maintain a healthy mindset toward healing.

 About This Worksheet

-This is the Food Diary worksheet.
-This worksheet is a log in which a client can record their eating habits, triggers and portions.
-On this worksheet, the client is provided with a blueprint for keeping track of their dietary habits.
-It is instrumental in helping to identify and modify unhealthy eating patterns and attitudes.
+The Food Diary worksheet is a log where clients can record their eating habits, triggers, and portions.
+This worksheet provides a chart for clients to track how their feelings and eating habits affect each other.
+This exercise helps identify and modify unhealthy eating patterns and attitudes.

 Instructions

-The client is also provided with a Notes section, where they may record notes that are relevant to their eating habits, like triggers, stressors, reflections, etc.
+When using the Food Diary worksheet, the client keeps track of what they eat throughout the day and how they feel when they are eating.
+They are also provided with a Notes section, where they may record notes relevant to their eating habits, triggers, stressors, reflections, and thoughts on the exercise.

 Download Food Diary Worksheet